MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/network-interface-card-support.md

         A miniport driver that manages such a NIC uses the system DMA controller to manage the transfer of packet data to and from the network.
 Transfer of the data requires the cooperation of the host CPU.

-### Virtual NICs and miniports
+## Virtual NICs and miniports

-In a virtual machine, NDIS miniport drivers only manage memory with DMA if they control a virtual NIC that represents hardware.
-The following table explains the differences between a software-only virtual miniport and a virtual NIC.
+In a virtual machine, NDIS miniport drivers can manage either software-only resources as a virtual miniport, or they can manage a virtual NIC that represents hardware resources.
+The following table explains the differences between a virtual miniport and a virtual NIC.

 |   | Virtual miniport | Virtual NIC |
 | --- | --- | --- |